VolmitSoftware/docs/wormholes/22-api-placeholderapi.md

 ## Not an API jar surface

 Placeholder types live under `art.arcane.wormholes.papi` and VolmLib helpers; they are **not** in `Wormholes-*-api.jar`.
 Integrators only need PlaceholderAPI at runtime.
-For numeric metrics without string parsing, use [API - Metrics & Integration Contract](/wormholes/23-api-metrics-integration-contract).
+For numeric metrics without string parsing, use [23 - API - Metrics & Integration Contract](/wormholes/23-api-metrics-integration-contract).